This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Should you tip a dog groomer in 2022?

-In regards to tipping your dog groomer in 2022, it’s a thoughtful way to show appreciation.
+In 2022, tipping your dog groomer is a thoughtful way to show appreciation.

-Aim for 15-20% of the bill, more for difficult dogs or exceptional service.
+Aim for 15-20% of the bill, and consider more for difficult or time-consuming jobs.

 How much do you tip a $70 dog groomer?